Altai Mountains & West Gobi

-- private chauffeur service to and from airport at start and end of your trip;
+- private chauffeur service to and from the airport at the start and end of your trip;

 - city guide and private driver available as required;

 - the services of our Ulaanbaatar guest relations team;

 There are some seasonal variations of this itinerary depending on location of host communities and other local conditions.
 The trip may operate in the reverse direcUon, due flight schedules at the Ume of booking.
 The trip may operate in the reverse direcUon, due flight schedules at the Ume of booking.

 The region is remote, we will be up to 6 hours drive from the major towns and regional airports.
 DomesUc flights to Ulaanbaatar may not be daily.
 Comprehensive emergency medical and evacuation insurance is required.

-Our conservation partners for this journey are WWF Mongolia and the Takh Association.
+Our conservation partners for this journey is the Altai Institute.

-Both organizations practice people centered conservation, meaning local communities are incentivized to protect wildlife, and supported in diversifying their pastoral livelihoods.
+The Altai Institute practice people-centred conservation, meaning local communities are incentivized to protect wildlife, and supported in diversifying their pastoral livelihoods.

 We have partnered to assist develop community based tourism.